lpc-rs/lpc-pac/README.md

 ## Status

 This crate is complete and actively maintained, but not all parts of it have been tested.
+The experience so far has shown that the original SVD file has quite a few problems.
+It's likely there are still undetected bugs.
 Please [open an issue], if you find any problems.
-Feel free to check the [list of open issues] for any known problems.
+Known issues are tracked [on GitHub][list of open issues].

 At this point, there is no guarantee of API stability.
 This means that we reserve the right to make changes to the API, that might break existing programs when they upgrade.